teresalee1231/p1-sockets/part1/README.md

 secretD: 1

 ### Instructions on how to compile and run your code:
-Make sure server code is running first.
+Make sure server is running first.

 Enter to command line:

 python3 client.py

 To shut down:

 Ctrl-C